 If you want to know more about how to make the most of your next chapter or maybe even book a consultation with Rachel, check out her Magnificent Midlife website.

-If your plan is more on becoming a healthier and fitter you in your fifties, you can go to my Facebook Page or you can even join my Private Facebook Group, Weight Loss After 50.
+If your plan is more on becoming a healthier and fitter you in your fifties, you can go to my Private Facebook Group, Weight Loss After 50.
 This is a supportive, private community where you'll find answers to all your healthy & fitness questions as well as learn proper form, nutrition tips and find great interviews like this one with Rachel.

 Check out my interview with the Magnificent Midlife podcast on staying fit and healthy long-term.